Analysis | Chuck Grassley’s bad defense of Trump’s DOJ scheme

 It’s a valid concern that piecemeal leaks about still-unreleased testimony might paint a slanted picture; we should all wait for the full investigative product before drawing too many conclusions.

-But this isn’t really the standard Grassley applied to special counsel Robert S. Mueller III’s Russia investigation, whose report then-Attorney General William P. Barr preempted with a highly misleading summary.
+But this isn’t really the standard Grassley applied to the Russia investigation by special counsel Robert S. Mueller III, whose report then-Attorney General William P. Barr preempted with a highly misleading summary.

 Grassley said at the time, “Everybody would have to be satisfied with his response, because he had a telephone conversation with Mueller, and Mueller told him he wasn’t so concerned about the way the original letter was handled; he was concerned about what the press was saying.”